STUDENTS Policy

 The

-migrant students.
-(See also Policy 6274 – Instruction for Migrant Students.)
+District's program for migrant students.
+(See also Policy 6274 – Instruction

 The Board of Education